smatechnologies/ibm-i-agent-docs/docs/commands-utilities/commands.md

   - This command is designed to be used primarily from an OpCon job to report the current status of the LSAM server jobs.
 It will force a program failure when the server jobs do not match the STATUS keyword value.
 - **CMDEXE, CMDEXE2**: SMA wrapper to manage IBM i command errors
   - These commands are used to execute IBM i native commands inside a "wrapper" CL program that intercepts any command failure message and makes it possible for the Agent and/or OpCon to control the OpCon job status and to respond appropriately to different error messages.
+- **DLTIFSFIL**: Delete IFS File
+  - Enables a solution for automating disk space maintenance by deleting files in a specified IFS file system directory (usually outside of the DB2 database).
+This utility will typically be used in the IFS root(/) file system, but it also supports the /QOpenSys file system and possibly other non-DB2 file systems.
+(It will not work for the /QDLS file system.)
 - **DSPDTAQ**: Display Data Queue
   - A data queue viewer not supplied by IBM with IBM i.
 Used by support technicians to verify LSAM system conditions.
 - **DSPDYNVAR**: Display Dynamic Variable